YMMV / The Marvelous Misadventures of Flapjack

 This Is Your Premise on Drugs: It's been said that this show is basically if it were on something a little stronger than marijuana (like salvia, low-grade LSD, and children's NyQuil)

 Captain K'Nuckles.
-In one episode, his love interest left him because she found him unattractive, when in actual fact - aside from the frequent Gross-Up Close-Up - he's got a very simple, very appealing design.
+In one episode, his love interest left him because she found him unattractive, when in actual fact he's got a very simple, even cute design -that is aside from the frequent Gross-Up Close-Up which may show what he looks like in-universe.